google-deepmind/concordia/concordia/examples/one_more_song/README.md

 You organise a neighbourhood benefit concert.
 Persuade a singer and a tired neighbour to agree on one final song.
-Ask, negotiate, then make your final offer: three human turns, four AI replies, two independently sampled AI votes.
+Ask, negotiate, then make your final offer: three human turns, four AI replies, two separately sampled AI votes.
+Neither character sees the other’s ballot before voting.
 Both must explicitly accept.
 A story saying "everyone agrees" cannot win the game.

 This is an engine demonstration, not a model of real people's behaviour.
 There